-Due to a change in federal regulations, we will now report amounts paid (Box 1) instead of amounts billed (Box2) beginning with the 2018 tax year.
+Due to a change in federal regulations, we will now report amounts paid (box No. 1) instead of amounts billed (box No. 2) beginning with the 2018 tax year.
 Visit the National Association of College and University Business Officers (NACUBO) website and/or consult a tax advisor for more information about this change and how it may affect you.
 It is the taxpayer’s responsibility to determine the amount of qualified tuition and fees paid and to determine whether they are eligible for any tax credits.

 To help the student and the IRS determine if the student qualifies for these tax credits, we are required to indicate whether the student was enrolled at least half time for one semester during the calendar year.
 The IRS also requires the university to indicate if the student was enrolled exclusively in graduate level courses.
 If this indicator is marked, it could mean the student is not eligible for the American Opportunity Credit.
 For more information, see Tax Breaks for Higher Education.